 - Berry Shortcake (with whipped cream)

-Once seated at the table, our waiter came back with the garden salad, along with bread rolls, butter and jam, to kick off the meal.
+Once seated at the table, our waiter came back with the garden salad, along with the bread, butter and jam, to kick off the meal.
 Fun fact: Most of the ingredients in the garden salad actually come from the Land’s greenhouses that you see during Living with the Land.
 No wonder why it tastes so fresh!
 Not only is it a super cool teachable moment for the tadpoles, but it’s a delicious one too.

 If you have enough room in your tummies (trust me ... you’ll want to save space!), the meal ends with a generous plate of Berry Shortcake for dessert.
 It’s easy to split among your frog squad, in addition to being toadally tasty (Tad's favorite part, for sure!).